jurajtoth/fei-rest/07. Creating new resource/README.md

 	"numberOfPages": 346
 	}
 	</pre>
+	- click **Send**
 3. Try to GET all resources and check if new book was added.
 4. You can also try to call the service from step 2 multiple times.
-Resource should be in database already after the first call and the service will return **HTTP 403 Forbidden**.
+Resource should be already in database after the first call and the service will return **HTTP 403 Forbidden**.

 Next exercise: [08.
 Updating existing resource](https://github.com/jurajtoth/fei-rest/tree/master/08.%20Updating%20existing%20resource)